Ol Doinyo Lengai: Composition

-The carbonatite lavas are rapidly chemically modified by rainfall or covered by deposits condensing from fumarolic gases, yielding secondary minerals like calcite, gaylussite, nahcolite, pirssonite, shortite, thermonatrite and trona, including various chlorides, fluorides and sulfates.
+The carbonatite lavas are rapidly chemically modified by rainfall or covered by deposits condensing from fumarolic gases, yielding secondary minerals like calcite, gaylussite, nahcolite, pirssonite, shortite, thermonatrite, and trona, including various chlorides, fluorides, and sulfates.
 These rocks form crusts on the lava flows and within lava tubes.
 Weathering on the silicic rocks has yielded zeoliths.

-The chemical composition of the erupted rocks is not steady, with an increase of silicic magma emplacement noted after 2007-2008, after an episode of increased spreading in the Gregory Rift.
+The chemical composition of the erupted rocks is not steady, with an increase of silicic magma emplacement noted after 2007–2008, after an episode of increased spreading in the Gregory Rift.
 The carbonatitic magmas appear to form through the separation of carbon-rich phases; the original magma is variously interpreted to be either nephelinitic or silicic.
 The phonolites appear to have a separate origin from the other volcanic rocks.
 There appear to be two magma reservoirs under the volcano, and its plumbing system is complex, involving regional tectonic structures.

 Volcanic gases

-Volcanic gas sampled at Ol Doinyo Lengai consists mostly of water and carbon dioxide and originates in the mantle.
+Volcanic gas sampled at Ol Doinyo Lengai consists mostly of water vapor and carbon dioxide and originates in the mantle.
 The volcano is a major source of volcanic carbon dioxide, producing about 80 kg/s of CO_{2}.